If you’re looking to start keeping rabbits as pets, you must know the differences between different rabbit breeds.

 Californian rabbits are known for being calm and docile, making them good pets for families with children.
 They typically weigh between 4 and 6 pounds and have an average lifespan of 8 to 10 years.

-Their gentle nature makes them an excellent option for households with other small animals such as guinea pigs or ferrets.
-They’re on the small side, so they’re not great if you’re looking for meat production.
+Their gentle nature makes them an excellent option for households with other small animals, such as guinea pigs or ferrets.
+They’re small, so they’re not great if you’re looking for meat production.

 But they make up for it with their sweet temperament!
 These bunnies are often used as therapy animals because of their quiet demeanor.
 These might be the perfect American rabbit breeds if you live in a house full of people!